-An Online Lost and Found can be a crucial customer service tool when your attendees hit run into a common problem, Lost or Stolen stuff.
-For a process that has existed since people started losing stuff there are a lot of approaches and tools you can choose from.
+An Online Lost and Found can be a crucial customer service tool when your attendees run into a common problem, lost property.
+For a process that has existed since… well, since people had the stuff to lose, you have many approaches and tools to choose from.

 Pro tip: It takes a bit more than just putting pictures on the internet.

-No matter the cause your customer has a few challenges due to an item absence.
-Since the most commonly lost items include wallets, phones, keys, credit cards, and IDs you are losing happy and paying customers when these items go missing.
+No matter the cause, your customer has a few challenges when an item is absent.
+Since the most commonly lost items include wallets, phones, keys, identification/credit cards, you lose happy paying customers when these items go missing.

 Solution: Online Lost and Found

-Pro Tip: It’s not a good idea to leak sensitive information.
+Pro Tip: It’s not a good idea to publicly post customer data.

 Common Pushback: Creating a Shopping List

-Person: “Um… if you can see it then people will just steal stuff.”
+Person: “Um… if you can see it, then people can steal stuff.”

 Why do people assume that?
 Like seriously?
 That’s not how anything works.
 Ever.
-Phones have serial numbers (don’t give out passcodes please please please), wallets have identification cards, and bags have contents.
-It’s super easy to verify everything that’s important.
+Phones have serial numbers (don’t give out passcodes, please please please), wallets have identification cards, and bags have contents.
+Verifying property owners is a straightforward process.

-Plus, any good Online Lost and Found, cough cough Liff Happens, should be tracking all the items coming in and getting checked out, especially who those items are being returned to.
+Plus, any good Online Lost and Found, cough cough Liff Happens, should be tracking all the items coming in and being checked out, especially who is returning property and to whom those items are being returned.

 Transparency Pays Dividends

-A transparent process relieves customer stress, saves time, and reduces all the confusion.
-Common tools like online forms, email, spreadsheets, or voicemail create a back and forth process with your customer just to get basic information.
-Then staff now needs to check every single item.
-So… a huge waste of time.
+A transparent process relieves customer stress, saves time, and reduces confusion.
+Common tools like online forms, email, spreadsheets, or voicemail create a back and forth process with your customer to get basic information.
+Then the staff needs to check every single item.
+So… a colossal waste of time.

-A foundation of transparency just simplifies everything.
+A foundation of transparency simplifies everything.
 Customers know what they are looking for better than anyone else.
-Simply reference the online process and customers can self-help, plus this offloads a ton of the Lost and Found work.
+Reference the online process, and customers can self-help, plus this offloads a ton of the Lost and Found work.
 Then verify ownership and get that return!

 A Simple Process Leads to Neat Opportunities

 Customer self-help frees up a ton of time to be proactive.
 Lost and Found is moving from passive to active.
-Instead, of waiting for customers to find their stuff or suffer through a bad experience, new tools let organizations actually notify owners when items are found.
+Instead of waiting for customers to find their stuff or suffer through a bad experience, new tools let organizations notify owners when items are found.

 For example, the Liff App can send postcards to owners for items that have address information, like wallets and IDs.
-A great customer engagement and marketing opportunity that customers’ really appreciate.
+A great customer engagement and marketing opportunity that customers appreciate.

-If you want to chat with the Liff crew or debate wether pictures should be on the internet just drop us a line using the button below:
+If you have questions about the Liff app, want to chat about Lost and Found, or debate whether pictures should even be online just drop us a note using the button below: